 There is no soldering method that is ideal for all surface mount IC packages.
-Wave soldering is not always suitable for surface mount ICs, or for printed-circuit boards with high population densities.
-In these situations reflow soldering is often used.
+Wave soldering can still be used for certain surface mount ICs, but it is not suitable for fine pitch SMDs.
+In these situations reflow soldering is recommended.

-32.2 Reflow soldering
+33.2 Reflow soldering

 Reflow soldering requires solder paste (a suspension of fine solder particles, flux and binding agent) to be applied to the printed-circuit board by screen printing, stencilling or pressure-syringe dispensing before package placement.
+Driven by legislation and environmental forces the worldwide use of lead-free solder pastes is increasing.

-Several methods exist for reflowing; for example, infrared/convection heating in a conveyor type oven.
+Several methods exist for reflowing; for example, convection or convection/infrared heating in a conveyor type oven.
 Throughput times (preheating, soldering and cooling) vary between 100 and 200 seconds depending on heating method.

-Typical reflow peak temperatures range from 215 to 250 °C. The top-surface temperature of the packages should preferable be kept below 230 °C.
+Typical reflow peak temperatures range from 215 to 270 °C depending on solder paste material.
+The top-surface temperature of the packages should preferably be kept: